 The Obuasi property is located contiguous with AngloGold Ashanti's world-class Obuasi gold mine within the prolific 300-kilometre-long Ashanti Gold Belt in southwest Ghana, West Africa.
-The Obuasi mine has produced over 33 million ounces of gold since 1897 and currently hosts a resource of approximately 28 million ounces of gold at an average grade of 7.98 g/t (Source: AngloGold Ashanti Mineral Resource and Ore Reserve Report 2015).
+The Obuasi mine has produced over 33 million ounces of gold since 1897 and currently hosts a resource of 29.5 million ounces of gold at an average grade of 7.64 g/t including a Proved and Probable Reserve of 8.73 million ounces of gold at an average grade of 8.62 g/t.
+(Source: AngloGold Ashanti Mineral Resource and Ore Reserve Report 2020).

 A soil sampling campaign conducted post drilling discovered seven areas with greater than 200 ppb gold between 200 metres to 800 metres in strike length.
 Given the size of the land package Pelangio is exploring, it is the Company’s evidenced opinion that the drilling and exploration programs completed on the Obuasi project have thus far just scratched the surface of the property’s geology.
 When one considers the target model (a several million oz high grade lode sourced from the massive fluid system that deposited >60Moz a few kilometres to the southwest) further exploration and drilling on the project is demonstrably justified.
 Robust geological study over the course of Pelangio's interest in the property concludes that numerous D2 anastomosing splay structures emanate from the Obuasi Main Reef Fissure and strike north-easterly into Pelangio’s property.
-The geological interpretation of these events leads the Company to conclude that the massive Au-bearing hydrothermal fluid system which forms the Obuasi orebodies have leaked into these subsidiary structures located within Pelangio’s property and that significant gold mineralization lays deposited within a suitable structural trap.
+In addition, multiple north-north-east striking D5 structures, comparable to the Obuasi Main Reef Fissure, have been interpreted across Pelangio’s property.
+Anyone of these structures has the potential to have channeled mineralized fluids from the Obuasi Mine property with the deposition of a sizeable lode of gold mineralization in a suitable structural trap on Pelangio’s ground.
+Ongoing data reanalysis and reinterpretation is developing a ranked series of compelling targets for further drill testing.

 For further information on the Obuasi property, please see the technical report, “Independent Technical Report, Obuasi Gold Project, Obuasi, Ghana for Pelangio Mines Inc. and Pelangio Exploration Inc. by SRK Consulting (Canada) Inc.”, April 30, 2008